FatirQureshi/ClusterStatistics/README.md

 # User Instructions

-In order to interface with this package in MATLAB, open the clusterAnalysisComplete.m file Running this script, the user will be prompted to select a file for which to conduct analysis for data visualization and dimensionality reduction.
+In order to interface with this package in MATLAB, open the clusterAnalysisComplete.m file.

+Running this script, the user will be prompted to select a file for which to conduct analysis for data visualization and dimensionality reduction.
 The file must be in xlsx format and must have a column header with ‘Group’, followed by other columns with names corresponding to variables.